What Can You Do With a Master of Healthcare Administration (MHA)?

 Dermatology clinics are growing in popularity as the demographics of the US continue to age.
 To manage patient flow and help dermatologists focus on providing the best care they can, dermatology clinics employ dermatology clinic managers.

 Their main responsibility is ensuring a clinic provides efficient, profitable, and compliant medical care.
-To do so, they are responsible for hiring and supervising staff, responding to patient and staff needs, developing and adhering to a budget, performing on-going evaluations to ensure highest level of patient care, and identifying opportunities to enhance the clinic’s strategic plan.
+To do so, they are responsible for hiring and supervising staff, responding to patient and staff needs, developing and adhering to a budget, performing ongoing evaluations to ensure the highest level of patient care, and identifying opportunities to enhance the clinic’s strategic plan.

 Become a Nurse Administrator